richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Workload Classification
-…categorizes queries so you can apply targeted tuning and resource allocations
+...categorizes queries so you can apply targeted tuning and resource allocations

 - **Ad hoc Queries**: one‑off or unpredictable queries; optimize individually and control plan cache impact with `OPTIMIZE_FOR_AD_HOC_WORKLOADS`
 - **Prepared/Parameterized**: repeated queries with different parameters; benefit from plan reuse and require parameter‑sniffing strategies